YongoDavid/Demo-2024-Feb/README.md

 it is a bit similar but different from MySQL database , it has different terminologies and and concepts behind it.
 Some if the terminologies behind it are , Collections , Schemas , and Models.
 One of the reasons i am enjoying working with MongoDB is , it is the first Cloud based Databse i am working with (MongoDB Atlas).
+When working with MongoDB there is 3rd party package we work with and it is called mongoose (funny right) now lets practice.